GerevAI/gerev/README.md

  - [ ] Microsoft Teams

 ### Natural Langauge
-allows searching using natural language. such as "How to do X", "how to connect to Y", "Do we support Z"
+Enables searching using natural language. such as `"How to do X"`, `"how to connect to Y"`, `"Do we support Z"`

 ## Installation
 - 1. Install *Nvidia for docker*